syncfusion-content/javascript-docs/js/PivotChart/Export.md

 ## Word Export

-User can export contents of the PivotChart to Word document for future archival, references and analysis purposes.
+User can export contents of the pivot chart to Word document for future archival, references and analysis purposes.

 ### Client Mode